Advice and Tips

 Who has the right to take vacation days in Norway?
 How do you earn vacation pay?
 How much vacation can you transfer?
 What happens to my vacation pay when I quit?
 What does the Holiday Act say?

 These are your vacation rights stipulated by the Norwegian Holiday Act.

 According to the Holiday Act, all employees have the right to vacation days.

 The Act defines an employee as "anyone who performs work for another."
 However, if you started working late in the year, it is not certain that you have the right to take a full vacation that same year.
 In order to have the right to a full vacation, you must have started work on 30 September at the latest.
-If you started after this date, you have the right to one week of vacation that same year.
+If you started after this date, you have the right to one week of vacation the first year.

 The Act distinguishes between the right to a vacation and the right to vacation pay.
 When you use vacation days, you are not entitled to any salary for those days.
 The Holiday Act’s system is that vacation pay is to compensate for the salary lapse during the period you take vacation.